emulation-plans/emulation-plans/plans/APT-28/README.md

 - Step 1 is a simple `persistence` exercise - can we use Task Scheduler to persist an artifact on the machine.
 In our instance, our artifact is a Scheduled Task containing a link to Rick Astley's 'Never Gonna Give You Up'
     - We can validate that the task has worked by running `Get-ScheduledTask -TaskName "NeverGonna"` from a PowerShell prompt.
 - Step 2 leverages `Rundll32` and a custom `APT28.dll` this DLL, when executed runs creates a text file and will output a small message and timestamp.
-    - Validation step, confirm existance of the `C:/Users/Public/APT28.txt` file and confirm it's contents look simmilar to: `APT28: Payload executed on Tue Jan 26 10:28:41 2021`
+    - Validation step, confirm existance of the `C:/Users/Public/APT28.txt` file and confirm it's contents look similar to: `APT28: Payload executed on Tue Jan 26 10:28:41 2021`
 - Step 3 invokes Rubeus (which is provided in the `./payload` directory) and attempts to perform Kerberoasting on the local machine.
 - Step 4 `arp` is run to then locate other machines to connect with
     - Your SIEM/EDR should show a log that `arp` has been run.